kamilc/runner/README.md

 ## Requirements

-* A x86-64 Linux machine (other architectures were not tested)
+* A x86-64 Linux machine with v1 control groups enabled (other architectures were not tested)
+* libudev
 * rustc 1.52.0-nightly
 * rustfmt (needed to compile protobufs)